bw-smith/hello-world/README.md

 Hello.

-I am learning how to use GitHub and.
+I am learning how to use GitHub.